 New York City Workshops for Teachers

 You will be exposed to the educational resources of the National Archives.
 With over 10 billion records of the federal government from the American Revolution to the 1990s, our holdings include some of the essential documents of our national experience.
 This workshop includes an overview of our holdings, strategies for using primary sources in the classroom, and a look at our free educational materials available online.
-Learn how to navigate our online catalog, unlock hidden history in the Digital Vaults, delve into our national leader's pasts at the Presidential Timeline, explore Our Documents and learn how DocsTeach about our past.

 You will learn about the variety of primary sources available at the National Archives and how to access them.
 In addition, you will have the opportunity to work with facsimiles, digitized records, microfilm, and original records from our holdings.
 (Half- or full-day, on-site only.)

 DocsTeach is our online tool for teaching with documents.
 It is an interactive website designed for teachers and their students.
-You'll not only learn how to explore the thousands of documents available on DocsTeach, but will discover ways to use the seven ready made tools to create their own educational activities.
+You'll not only learn how to explore the thousands of documents available on DocsTeach, but will discover ways to use the ready made tools to create their your educational activities.

 Whether new to National History Day or looking for a refresher course, the Getting Ready for National History Day workshop provides teachers, advisors, and parents with the primary sources and skills to create one's project.
 You will learn about National History Day, the importance of primary sources, and how to find and use primary sources in the finished project.